bdr99/py-aosmith/README.md

 Updates the setpoint (target water temperature) of the water heater.

-When using this method, the setpoint cannot be adjusted above the `temperatureSetpointMaximum` from the return value of `get_devices()`.
-To increase this maximum, manually adjust the setpoint using the buttons on the water heater.
+When using this method, the setpoint cannot be adjusted above the `temperature_setpoint_maximum` from the return value of `get_devices()`.
+To increase the maximum, manually adjust the setpoint using the buttons on the water heater.

 ### Parameters